 Don’t sweat if you take several losses at either tournament, especially if this was your first nationals.
 You and your team still learned a lot and will be able to make your team better for years to come.

 HSNCT consists of timed rounds, which is rarely seen in Missouri high school play.
-Rounds consist of two nine-minute halves or until all 24 tossups in the packet are exhausted, whichever comes first.
+Rounds consist of two ten-minute halves (previously nine minutes through the 2023 HSNCT) or until all 24 tossups in the packet are exhausted, whichever comes first.
 NAQT expects moderators to finish a minimum of 20 tossups on average, so moderators will read considerably faster than anything most teams are used to.
 Do not ask the moderator to slow down except in extreme circumstances.
 Most moderators will ignore that request out of necessity.

 Timing is very quick partially because of the timed rounds.
 Note that recognition is not required after buzzing in, as opposed to the more formal regimen of official MSHSAA play.
 Verbal recognition is not used under any circumstances.
 Any player can answer a bonus part.

 NAQT offers scrimmages on Friday evening for anyone who wants to participate.
 MOQBA recommends playing scrimmage matches if you can as a warmup for official play on Saturday.
-In 2017, HSNCT’s Saturday prelims consisted of 16 rounds, with all teams playing a total of ten.
+In 2019, each team played ten preliminary rounds, with seven games in either the morning or afternoon on Saturday, and three more games on Sunday morning.
 Matchups are decided through a card system.
-At the start of the tournament, NAQT provides each team with a card containing a number ranging from 1 to the number of teams in the tournament (so for 2017, cards ranged from 1 to 304).
+At the start of the tournament, NAQT provides each team with a card containing a number ranging from 1 to the number of teams in the tournament (so for 2018, cards ranged from 1 to 352).
 The card will tell you where to go and what number you’re playing in your first match.

 Teams hand their cards to the moderator at the beginning of each round.
 The outcome of the match determines which team receives which card, with the winning team given the card number closer to one.
 You will follow the instructions on your new card for the next round, which may include a bye.
 Note that your card number does not hold any specific meaning or ranking at any point in time.
-However, if you continue receiving numbers closer to 1, you will face increasingly stronger teams, especially after lunch.
+However, if you continue receiving numbers closer to 1, you will face increasingly stronger teams, especially in the final preliminary rounds on Sunday morning.
 Always double check your card number before and after each match, as an error could cause tournament chaos.
 Moderators at HSNCT are drilled on how to double check cards as well, but it is always your responsibility to be in the right room at the right time.

-Teams that finish 6-4 or better on Saturday advance to a double-elimination playoff on Sunday and are seeded according to win-loss record.
-All but the top handful of teams are eliminated from contention by lunch, with the finals held mid-afternoon on Sunday.
+Teams that finish 6-4 or better in the preliminary rounds advance to a double-elimination playoff after lunch on Sunday and are seeded according to win-loss record.
+All but the top handful of teams are eliminated from contention by dinner, with the finals held in the evening on Sunday.
 In recent years, HSNCT finals have been fiercely competitive affairs.

 Teams wanting to play HSNCT must qualify through performance at a tournament that uses NAQT questions.
 At such an event, the top 15% of the field automatically qualifies, rounded up.
 For example, if a 24-team tournament used NAQT questions, four teams would automatically qualify (24 teams x 15% = 3.6, rounded up to 4).
 If teams are tied for the final qualifying spot, NAQT usually (but not always) awards bids to all tied teams.
 This includes conferences that use NAQT questions.